auth-global/self-documenting-cryptography/design-documents/g3p.md

 Typically, most of these tags would be publicly known.
 These tags serve as part of the salt for the password hash function.
 These tags are intended to point to an authenticated source of documentation.
 These tags are also intended to efficiently lead observers to the deployment's security disclosure portal where incidents may be reported.

 This referenced documentation should state the purpose of the deployment with reasonable specificity, e.g. "for employees of Acme Corporation for use at https://login.acme-corp.example".
-This documenation should be published for everybody to see for free and without registration over https and preferably also on InterPlanetary FileSystem (IPFS), a content-addressable distributed storage technology that also supports strongly-authenticated publication channels.
+This documentation should be published for everybody to see for free and without registration over https and preferably also on InterPlanetary FileSystem (IPFS), a content-addressable distributed storage technology that also supports strongly-authenticated publication channels.

 In this way, the G3P transparently binds the output of the hash to a specific username on a specific authentication service.
 In doing so, the G3P provides _domain separation_[^domain-separation] among usernames and services.

  Say there is a user reuses the same or similar password across multiple accounts.
-Say there is an evesdropper with the ability to see inside encrypted TLS sessions, and they intercept a G3P prehash of our user's reused password.
+Say there is an eavesdropper with the ability to see inside encrypted TLS sessions, and they intercept a G3P prehash of our user's reused password.

-In order for the evesdropper to use the stolen prehash against the other accounts, the reused plaintext password must first be cracked.
+In order for the eavesdropper to use the stolen prehash against the other accounts, the reused plaintext password must first be cracked.
 Beyond cracking and replaying, the domain-separated, channel-locked prehash is otherwise almost certainly useless.

 A G3P hash cannot be transported between deployments of the protocol in dishonest ways.
 This is analogous to ingress and egress filtering routinely deployed on Internet Protocol routers.
 In ingress/egress filtering, traffic that claims to originate from inside the network is not allowed to enter the network from the outside, and traffic that claims to originate from outside the network is not allowed to be leave the network from the inside.

 To strengthen the second half of the analogy, the G3P protocol introduces a secondary security goal into the password hashing process.
-The G3P tries to ensure that a password hash is either _traceable_ or _useless_ after it has been _stolen_ by an evesdropper.
+The G3P tries to ensure that a password hash is either _traceable_ or _useless_ after it has been _stolen_ by an eavesdropper.
 For example, say Acme Corporation deploys the G3P, and their password database gets stolen and posted on a darknet website.

 The goal is that in order to have a possibility of cracking those stolen hashes, any observer must know (or guess) that they came from Acme Corporation.
 Thus, if a security researcher witnesses the password hashes on the sketchy website and those hashes are genuinely crackable, then the security researcher is supposed to have an easy time figuring out that the hashes should be reported to Acme Corporation as stolen.

-In another plausible scenario, let's say that an evesdropper chooses to conduct an offline brute-force attack against stolen password hashes using a botnet or other stolen computing resources.
+In another plausible scenario, let's say that an eavesdropper chooses to conduct an offline brute-force attack against stolen password hashes using a botnet or other stolen computing resources.
 If a security analyst observes this payload, that analyst is supposed to have an easy time figuring out that the stolen resources appear to be devoted to cracking Acme Corporation's password hashes.
 That analyst would ideally then have an easy time finding Acme's counterintelligence tip line to report their observations directly to Acme.

 The tagging constructions I propose provide no way to determine whether or not any particular password hash is actually from Acme Corporation.
 Even if you successfully crack a plaintext password from a hash using the official Acme Corporation-branded password hash function, it's trivial to forge such password hashes.

 This proposal purposefully leaves unaddressed the issue of authenticating whether or not any purported password hash is genuinely Acme Corporation's or not.
 On that specific question, it seems preferable to Acme to maintain plausible deniability.
 We need our tagging construction to be a robust communication channel from deployments to observers, but the type of tagging that is needed is much weaker than say, an indelible property tag attached to a physical object.

-Our security goal is that if one of Acme Corporation's geniune password hashes is obtained by an evesdropper, and is subsequently subjected to a cracking attack, then it should be prohibitively expensive for the evesdropper to hide the target of the attack from whomever is providing the resources to carry the attack out, thus building a closer approximation to a closed-loop detector for leaked password hashes.
+Our security goal is that if one of Acme Corporation's genuine password hashes is obtained by an eavesdropper, and is subsequently subjected to a cracking attack, then it should be prohibitively expensive for the eavesdropper to hide the target of the attack from whomever is providing the resources to carry the attack out, thus building a closer approximation to a closed-loop detector for leaked password hashes.

 In this way, this proposal hopes to supplement and enhance _Have I Been Pwned_, which is a website that includes an effort to document the huge and currently growing problem of stolen passwords and stolen password hashes.
 Troy Hunt's pioneering effort at closed-loop leaked password hash detection directly inspired a desire for password hashes that are _traceable-or-useless_, which helped inspire the invention of cryptoacoustics and self-documenting cryptography.

 ## Design Requirements

 This paper introduces a series of cryptographic hash protocols.
-Two are based on PBKDF2, one is based on HDKF, two are used to introduce PHKDF, and the final introduces the full Global Password Prehash Protocol (G3P).
+Two are based on PBKDF2, one is based on HKDF, two are used to introduce PHKDF, and the final introduces the full Global Password Prehash Protocol (G3P).
 This introduction provides an overview of the design requirements for a complete prehash protocol.
 The three most important parameters of a complete input block are the username, password, and domain tag:

 ```
 username   : ByteString